 - It is extremely helpful to discuss the situation with a Financial Aid Advisor before starting the petition process.
 A student with unforeseen, documentable, extenuating circumstances who has been denied financial aid may submit a .
 For each semester the student did not meet the minimum GPA of 2.0 and/or a completion rate of at least 67%, the student must submit information and documentation explaining why the SAP standards were not met and what has changed that will allow the student to meet the SAP standards in the future.
 The petition form and all required supporting documentation must be submitted by the stated deadline for the semester.
 Incomplete petitions will result in automatic denial.
 If verification is incomplete at the time the petition is reviewed, the petition may not be considered until the next semester.
 (In general, the petition process is not to be used to extend the student’s financial aid eligibility.
 Therefore, SAP petitions for Maximum Time Frame may be denied.)

 - A student regaining eligibility through the petition process will be placed on Probation or an Academic Plan and may have specific requirements to meet in order to regain and maintain financial aid eligibility.
-He is required to sign and return a copy of the probation email/letter stating that he understands the stipulations of probation.
+They are required to sign and return a copy of the probation email/letter stating that they understand the stipulations of probation.
 While on probationary status, the student must meet the terms outlined in the probation email.
 Failure to do so will result in immediate cancellation of aid and it is highly unlikely a second petition would be considered.
 If a second petition is submitted, it cannot be for the same circumstances as the first.
 An email is sent to the student if the SAP petition is denied.

 - The deadlines to petition the SAP cancellation are generally one week before the semester starts.
 You may contact the Office of Financial Aid for specific dates.